chrispsn/monotreme/README.md

 # Monotreme

 Monotreme helps you see and edit data in files via your browser.
-You choose the file's path (local drive or web server).
+You choose the file's location (local drive filepath or web server URL).

 ![Example GIF](example.gif)

-Local save currently uses Internet Explorer 11's ActiveX controls (yikes!).
-Remote save (WebDAV) is coming soon.
+Local save currently uses Internet Explorer 11's ActiveX controls.
+Yikes!
+Remote save uses WebDAV.
+Have fun configuring your server!

 ## Usage